randyhongg/randyhongg/README.md

 I graduated Summa Cum Laude from Hobart and William Smith Colleges with my Bachelor's degree in Computational Neuroscience and a minor in Physics, while attending with a full-tuition scholarship provided by the Posse Foundation.
 At the institution, I successfully defended my honors thesis, where I studied edge weight asymmetries on the mammalian brain connectome using a Markovian agent message-passing model.
 Simultaneously, I pursued and completed a passion project in engineering an sEMG-controlled prosthesis for upper-limb amputees, which was highlighted by the institution.

-My fascination lies in domains where mathematics is applied to solve challenging problems.
-Let's connect if there are prospects of future collaboration!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/randy-hong/)
 [![Email](https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:ranhong@ucdavis.edu)